 You may end up using a handful of the ones we discuss, or you may find success in leveraging other avenues that are not part of these core components.

 With such a wide array of choices, it’s important to evaluate which channels make the most sense.
 If you’re operating with limited resources, you may need to prioritize which channels you want to start with.
 And on that same vein, if you’re exploring a new channel, it’s a good idea to explore how it’ll impact your day-to-day.

-4 areas of our online marketing strategy
+4 Components of digital marketing

 The first thing we need to do is figure out what channel we’re using for these areas.
 So for SEO we’re going to focus on Google.
 For search marketing we’ll use Google AdWords.
 And with social media I’m going to start with Facebook.
 And then for video we’ll use YouTube.
 So let’s drop these four into a table.